 The consecutive Albanian, Bulgarian and Croatian SEECP C-i-Os have placed parliamentary cooperation among key priorities.
-The intention has been to further institutionalise the SEECP PA, support the European integration process of the aspirants from the SEE region, as well as to strengthen cooperation between SEECP PA, the RCC, the European Parliament and other interparliamentary organisations.
+The intention has been to further institutionalise the SEECP PA, support the European integration process of the aspirants from the SEE region, as well as to strengthen cooperation between SEECP PA, the RCC, the European Parliament and other inter-parliamentary organisations.

-Under its SWP for 2017-2019, the RCC will maintain a close and practical cooperation with the South East European Cooperation Process Parliamentary Assembly assisting the national parliament holding the C-i-O of the SEECP PA as well as by participating and contributing to its meetings and projects.
+The RCC has been committed, through the RCC SWP for 2014-2016 and the SWP for 2017-2019, to keeping the SEECP PA abreast about its most important activities, thereby inviting a greater attention on interventions that spur economic growth, good governance, rule of law and enhanced security in SEE.
+Under its SWP for 2017-2019, the RCC will maintain a close and practical cooperation with the SEECP PA by assisting the national parliament holding the C-i-O of the SEECP PA as well as by participating and contributing to its meetings and projects.
 Moreover, building upon the existing cooperation between the RCC and the EP, the RCC has been engaged in ascertaining possibilities of further contributing to the dialogue between EP and the Parliaments from the SEE region in the context of the European integration process.